Jroo1053/CTFScore/Docs/README.md

       name: "Wazuh"
 ```

-When complete the config file can the be applied to the log aggregator using the ```-c``` flag.
-Note, that the log aggregator will attempt to load from the following path ```/etc/ctfscorelog/config.yml``` if a config file is not specified.
+When complete the config file can be applied to the log aggregator using the ```-c``` flag.
+Note, that the log aggregator will also attempt to load from the following path ```/etc/ctfscorelog/config.yml``` if a config file is not specified.

-The only other command line arg is ```-v``` which, toggles verbose output and will print debug info to the screen.
+Other command-line arguments include; "-v" which, toggles verbose mode and "-r" which will randomise the JSON parsing libraries used to process events, this is usually used in conjunction with the benchmarking mode ("-b) which will record additional performance metrics.

 ### API Installation

 ### API Configuration

 The API/UI also requires some configuration following the initial installation.
-Configuration is applied via a YAML file with three mandatory sections.
+Configuration options are applied via a YAML file with three mandatory sections.
 The first section, ```flask_options``` is detailed below:

 ```yaml
 # Config file for the API/UI portion of the Advanced CTF Scoring System.